psalamontech/sulu-content-import-export-bundle/README.md

 CSRF protection is configured automatically — no manual `config/packages/csrf.yaml` needed.

+If the host project uses Symfony `AssetMapper` with `framework.asset_mapper.paths: [assets/]`, exclude `assets/admin/**` from AssetMapper scanning.
+Sulu admin assets are built separately with the admin webpack build and can trigger import resolution errors if Symfony tries to parse them.

 ## Configuration

 All resources are enabled by default.
 Override only when needed: